-See Emails; also paragraphs ?? - Osbaldwick 2014 Tom Brittain email // 2023 Louise Waltham Email See Emails; also paragraphs ?? - Osbaldwick 2014 Tom Brittain email // 2023 Louise Waltham Email
+17 See Emails; also - Balswick 2014 Tom Brittain email // 2023 Louise Waltham Email

+18 See Emails; also - Osbaldwick 2014 Tom Brittain email// 2023 Louise Waltham Email 19 Labour Response to Main Modifications Consultation, March 2023 -

-- 34. The current Labour Administration made representations in support of YTT's submissions, opposing the proposals to increase the number of pitches on existing sites, and citing the need to keep sites 'small and manageable' to ensure good living conditions.22 - 35.
-Evidence provided following FoI requests and discussed in Annex A demonstrates very clearly that senior leaders of the Council and officers responsible for the management of the Osbaldwick site also share our serious concerns. - 36.
-The Council concedes that the suitability of the Osbaldwick site for expansion will depend on the resolution of serious issues23 and continues to rely on the previous PPTS 2015 definition to minimise the extent of the expansion required.
-Yet even by its own assessment the Osbaldwick site is not 'deliverable.' - 37.
-To be considered 'deliverable', sites should be 'available now, offer a suitable location for development, and be achievable with a realistic prospect that development will be delivered on the site within 5 years.
-'24 - 38.
-The Council has confirmed for the Examination that the methodology used to exclude both of the sites now proposed for expansion from the site selection processes in 2014 was 'based on robust and credible evidence that is proportionate' 25
+35. Evidence provided following FoI requests and discussed in Annex A demonstrates very clearly that senior leaders of the Council and officers responsible for the management of the Osbaldwick site also share our serious concerns.

+36. The Council concedes that the suitability of the Osbaldwick site for expansion will depend on the resolution of serious issues20 and continues to rely on the previous PPTS 2015 definition to minimise the extent of the expansion required.
+Yet even by its own assessment the Osbaldwick site is not 'deliverable.'

+37. To be considered 'deliverable', sites should be 'available now, offer a suitable location for development, and be achievable with a realistic prospect that development will be delivered on the site within 5 years.'21

+38. The Council has confirmed for the Examination that the methodology used to exclude both of the sites now proposed for expansion from the site selection processes in 2014 was 'based on robust and credible evidence that is proportionate'22